-1. Act No. 127/2005 Coll., the Electronic Communications Act ("the Act"), in Section 17 to Section 19b of which the principles are laid down for the award of individual authorisation to use radio frequencies;
+1. Electronic Communications Act, in Section 17 to Section 19b of which the principles are laid down to grant the individual authorisation for the use of radio frequencies;

 4. Government Order No. 154/2005 Coll., on determining the amount and method of calculating charges for using radio frequencies and numbers, as amended; and

-5. The obligations arising from the Czech Republic’s membership in international organisations (the decisions and recommendations of CEPT/ECC, ETSI standards, ITU recommendations etc. are taken into consideration in frequency planning).
+5. The obligations arising from the Czech Republic’s membership in international organisations (the decisions and recommendations of CEPT/ECC, ETSI standards, ITU recommendations etc. are considered in frequency planning).

-Where awarding of the individual authorisation is necessary, CTU will decide upon the award to any undertaking operating a network or providing a service of the electronic communications according to the general authorisation or to an undertaking using these networks or services or to a person not pursuing business activities in accordance with the requirements ensuring effective use of the radio frequencies.
-The decision on the award will be delivered upon an application in writing filed to CTU.
+Where granting of the individual authorisation is necessary, CTU will decide upon the granting to any undertaking operating a network or providing a service of the electronic communications according to the general authorisation or to an undertaking using these networks or services or to a person not pursuing business activities in accordance with the requirements ensuring effective use of the radio frequencies, based on the written application delivered to CTU.

 Should the application be delivered to CTU just before the date of expiry of the authorisation, CTU may not be able to deliver the decision during the validity period of the authorisation.
 The applicant will be warned that an application for a new authorisation will have to be submitted and the payment of the respective administration charge made.
 Before delivery of the decision the applicant (holder of the invalid authorisation by then) cannot use the respective radio frequencies.
 Use of the radio frequencies without the valid authorisation is an administrative offence according to Section 118 or 119 of the Electronic Communications Act and can be fined according to the respective provisions of this Act.

-For filing the application, please, contact us in writing.
+- For submitting the application, please, contact us in writing.

-The application for using radio frequencies for experimental use according to Section 19b of the Electronic Communications Act shall be filed in the same way as the application for the individual authorisation.
+- The application for the use radio frequencies for experimental use according to Section 19b of the Electronic Communications Act shall be filed in the same way as the application for the individual authorisation.